 It is this early commitment to mastering his craft to which Tarus remains true.
 Known in the jazz world as a genius on bass, his first instrument was actually the piano.
 A consummate artist, Tarus isn’t afraid to explore any musical genre.
 His repertoire says it all.
 Two of hip hop’s shining southern stars, groups Outkast and Goodie Mob, can credit their critical acclaim, and platinum commercial success with Tarus’s contributions to their albums.
 He is consistently requested for performances and studio sessions with R&B and hip hop artists including Q-Tip, Lauryn Hill, Ghostface, Ice Cube and The Roots.
 Tarus was the bassist of choice for Lauryn Hill in 2002 to jumpstart her studio performances.

-Tarus performs and records most regularly with pianist. , Jason Moran He also worked with vibraphonist Stefon Harris, as well as the New Directions band, which includes, Greg Osby and Mark Shim.
-In 2000, along with drummer Nasheet Waits, he appeared on two stellar piano trio albums: Marc Cary's Trillium and Jason Moran's Facing Left.
+Tarus performs and record with pianist , Jason Moran and The Bandwagon He also worked with drummer Nasheet Waits, he appeared on two stellar piano trio albums: Marc Cary's Trillium and Jason Moran's Facing Left.